plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/PlayerCardZones.md

 ## Deck

 The **Deck** is a pile of face-down cards.
 Each [Player](https://plerpsandplerps.github.io/Sprouting-Tales/docs/Introduction/Basics.html#player-and-adventurer) has their own Deck.
+When a Player's Deck is empty, they shuffle their Discard into their Deck and gain Exhausted.

 <!-- insert example here -->